Pakualaman: Formation

 Starting from the Ngayogyakarta Hadiningrat dispute under Sri Sultan Hamengkubuwono II against the government of the Governor-General Herman Willem Daendels of the French-Netherlands (under French influence during King Louis Bonaparte of French-Holland).
 Daendels sent his troops to attack the Yogyakarta Palace in December 1810 to quell the rebellion of Raden Ronggo (K.A.A.
 Ronggo Prawirodirdjo III, regent of Madiun, and political adviser of Sultan Hamengkubuwono II) which eventually resulted in the forced decline of Hamengkubuwono II from the throne.
 The power was transferred to G.R.M.
 Soerojo who was appointed as regent (regent) with the title Sri Sultan Hamengkubuwono III.
 Sultan Hamengkubuwono II's half-brother, Prince Notokusumo, and his son Notodiningrat, who supported the rebellion were also captured by the Dutch in Semarang and taken to Batavia.

-In 1811, Dutch-French colonial rule on Java was captured by the British with Capitulation of Tuntang in August 11, 1811, and the British sent Sir Thomas Stamford Raffles to lead this colony with the position of Lieutenant Governor General.
+In 1811, Dutch-French colonial rule on Java was captured by the British with the Capitulation of Tuntang on August 11, 1811, and the British sent Sir Thomas Stamford Raffles to lead this colony with the position of Lieutenant Governor General.
 Raffles tried to get support from local authorities, one of whom was Sultan Hamengkubuwono II (known as Sultan Sepuh).
 He sent Captain John Robinson to Yogyakarta to return Hamengkubuwono II to his throne and lowered R.M.
 Suryo (Hamengkubuwono III) again to become the crown prince with the title Kangjeng Pangeran Adipati Anom (K.P.A.A.) on December 10, 1811.

 Princely state

-Kadipaten Pakualaman, Nagari Pakualaman and Praja Pakualaman are the official names used by the smallest monarchy in southern Central Java.
+Kadipaten Pakualaman, Nagari Pakualaman, and Praja Pakualaman are the official names used by the smallest monarchy in southern Central Java.
 The monarchy founded in 1813 was in the form of a Kadipaten or a princely state.
-The government was run by Pepatih Pakualaman together with Resident / Governor of the Dutch East Indies for Yogyakarta.
-Pakualaman's status changes over time.
+The government was run by Pepatih Pakualaman together with the Resident / Governor of the Dutch East Indies for Yogyakarta.
+Pakualaman's status changed over time.
 In 1813–1816 was a dependent state under the Government of the United Kingdom of East India (East Indian).
-Furthermore, in the year 1816–1942 was the dependent state of the Kingdom of the Netherlands, with the status of Zelfbestuurende Landschappen in the Dutch East Indies.
-From 1942 to 1945 was part of the Japanese Empire with Kooti status under the supervision of the Army XVI Army Ruler.
+Furthermore, in the years 1816–1942 was the dependent state of the Kingdom of the Netherlands, with the status of Zelfbestuurende Landschappen in the Dutch East Indies.
+From 1942 to 1945 was part of the Empire of Japan with Kooti status under the supervision of the Army XVI Army Ruler.

-Starting in 1945 this small country joined and became a part of Indonesian republican territory.
-Then with the Yogyakarta Sultanate it formed a joint government until 1950 when officially they were made into a Daerah Istimewa (special region) inside Indonesia and no longer operate as an independent country.
+In 1945 the monarchy joined the Republic of Indonesia.
+It formed a joint government with the Yogyakarta Sultanate until 1950, when officially they were given the status of a Daerah Istimewa (special region) inside Indonesia.

+The territory under Pakualaman consisted of an enclave within modern Yogyakarta City (today Pakualaman District) and the southern coastal districts of Kulon Progo Regency (known as Adikarta Regency until its merger with Kulon Progo in the 1950s).